 What Is An Appraisal Contingency?

 Your real estate agent might recommend that you include one or more contingencies when you make an offer on a home.
 Contingencies aren’t individual contracts.
 Instead, they’re included alongside your offer.
-Like your offer, the seller has the option of accepting or rejecting them.
+As is true for your offer, the seller has the option of accepting or rejecting your contingencies.

-Your lender orders an appraisal during your loan application and an appraiser takes a look at the house you want to buy as well as the area it’s in.
-The appraiser then gives you a rough estimate of how much the home is worth.
-Lenders require appraisals because they ensure that the lender won’t offer you a loan that’s larger than the home is worth.
+Your lender orders a home appraisal during your loan application and a licensed appraiser takes a look at the house you want to buy as well as the area it’s in.
+The appraiser then gives you a professional opinion of how much the home is worth.
+Lenders require appraisals because they ensure that the home isn’t selling for more than it’s worth.

-This protects you in the event that you can’t get funding for your mortgage.
+A mortgage contingency, also called a financial contingency or loan contingency, protects you if you can’t get funding for your mortgage.
 Under a financial contingency, you aren’t locked into your home sale until you receive a concrete approval letter from a mortgage company.

-Preapprovals and prequalification aren’t set in stone until you get full approval.
-Many first-time home buyers make the mistake of thinking that their financing is set once they receive a preapproval.
-In fact, you may not be able to get as much funding as you originally thought if your financial situation has changed from the time since you got your preapproval.
+Mortgage preapprovals and prequalification aren’t set in stone until you get full approval.
+Many first-time home buyers make the mistake of thinking their financing is a done deal once they receive a preapproval.
+In reality, you may not be able to get as much funding as you originally thought if your financial situation has changed from the time you received your preapproval.

 The Inspection Contingency

-An inspection contingency locks you into the sale contract only if the home passes inspections.
-Inspections are more intensive than appraisals and give you a more in-depth look at what needs to be fixed or corrected in the home.
-Make sure you specify which types of inspections the home needs to pass.
+An inspection contingency locks you into the sale contract only if the home passes an inspection.
+Inspections are more intensive than appraisals and give you a more in-depth look at what needs to be fixed in the home.
+Make sure you specify which types of inspections the home needs to pass in your contingencies.

-Mold, pest and foundation inspections are all required.
+Mold, pest and foundation inspections may be required.
 Your mortgage lender can help you understand which inspections are state-required and which are optional.
-For example, it’s important to get an inspection for lead-based paint if you want to buy a home built before 1978 and the home hasn’t had one in the past.
+For example, it’s important to get an inspection for lead-based paint if you want to buy a home built before 1978 and the home hasn’t undergone this inspection in the past.